cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		| dev48 |
 		+-------+

-1. Delete the existing Deployments (ex: dev48)
+1. Delete the existing Deployments (ex: dev48.)

 		bosh delete deployment dev48

-1. Answer `yes` to the prompt and wait for the deletion to complete
+1. Answer `yes` to the prompt and wait for the deletion to complete.

 1. List previous Releases (we will remove them in a moment).
 If this is your first Deployment, there will be none listed.